HOME >> Student Recruitment

 Student Recruitment

 We are accepting applications for graduate students.
-If you are interested in system development, computational methods, optimization, design, phenomenon elucidation, computer graphics, etc. using physical simulation, please apply.
+If you are interested in system development, computational methods, optimization, design, machine learning (application of machine learning to physics simulation), phenomenon elucidation, computer graphics, etc. using physical simulation, please apply.

 What you can learn in our laboratory